caiena78/MS_Share_Monitor/README.md

 # Microsoft Share Monitor
-  Micsofoft Share Monitor is used to monitor file share changed.
+  Microsoft Share Monitor is used to monitor file share changed.
 This includes permission modifications along with adding and removing share folders.